collingeorge/gbm-hybrid-mrna-framework/README.md

 This repository contains an independent literature synthesis examining whether a hybrid mRNA vaccine framework may help conceptually address key barriers in glioblastoma (GBM) immunotherapy.
 The three barriers examined are:

 1. **Weak immune activation** in immunologically "cold" tumors
 2. **Blood-brain barrier (BBB) exclusion** of therapeutic payloads
 3. **Immunosuppression** within the tumor microenvironment

-The proposed framework combines innate immune priming, patient-specific neoantigen targeting, BBB-penetrating delivery strategies, and possible integration with checkpoint inhibition.
+The framework discusses a conceptual combination of innate immune priming, patient-specific neoantigen targeting, BBB-penetrating delivery strategies, and possible integration with checkpoint inhibition.
 All discussion is conceptual and grounded in published literature; no original experiments were conducted.

 ---